esrf-bliss/Lima-camera-advacam/doc/index.rst

 ADVACAM provides you with a XML configuration file, specific to your detector.
 Default path can be /opt/pixet/factory, for instance /opt/pixet/factory/MiniPIX-J06-W105.xml, where *J06-W0105* is the product identifier of the detector.

-When creating the Minipix Interface object you must passed as argument the path of your XML configuration file:
+When creating the Advacam Interface object you must passed as argument the path of your XML configuration file:

 .. code-block:: python